google/Safelight/README.md

 ABOUT SAFELIGHT
 ================
 Safelight is a web application that aids in devoloping Halide programs.
-It currently works for NaCl-enabled x86-64 Linux machines running the PNaCl binary distribution of Halide.
+It currently works for NaCl-enabled x86-64 Linux and Mac OS machines running the PNaCl binary distribution of Halide.
 Current features include: